NexusOne23/noid-privacy/FAQ.md

 **Why Cloudflare?**
 - ✅ Privacy-first (no user tracking)
 - ✅ Fast (one of the fastest DNS resolvers globally)
-- ✅ Supports DNSSEC
+- ✅ Supports DNSSEC (validated by Cloudflare resolver)
 - ✅ Free and open
 - ✅ Better privacy than ISP DNS

 ### How many domains are blocked?

-**80,101 unique domains** from Steven Black Unified Hosts list.
+**79,776 unique domains** from Steven Black Unified Hosts list (8,864 lines × 9 domains per line).

 **Categories:**
 - Malware domains